|Scientific name:||Troglodytes troglodytes|

 The Wren is ubiquitous throughout Ireland.
 Quite often the loud voice of this tiny bird will be heard before it is seen.

-Due to the Wren being a hedgerow nesting insectivore, harsh winters can often have a negative effect on their population.
+Due to their tiny size and reliance on insects for food, harsh winters can often have a very negative effect on Wren numbers.